Codecademy/docs/content/java/concepts/calendar/terms/before/before.md

 ---
 Title: '.before()'
-Description: 'Calendar method to check if time given by one Calendar instance is before the time given by another Calendar instance.'
+Description: 'Checks if time given by one Calendar instance is before the time given by another Calendar instance.'
 Subjects:
   - 'Computer Science'
 Tags: